azpdscc/azpdscc-website/SECURITY.md

 This document provides instructions for securing your PDSCC website admin panel.

-**IMPORTANT:** Your current Firestore security rules are configured to allow anyone to read and write to your database.
-This was done to enable initial development and event creation, but it is **NOT SECURE** for a live application.

-You must implement proper authentication before launching your website to the public.
+**IMPORTANT:** Your current Firestore security rules are configured to allow **anyone** to read and write to your database.
+This is insecure and was only done for initial development.
+You **must** implement proper authentication before launching your website to the public.

 ## Securing Your Admin Panel